 Writers have to keep that momentum going and keep the reader turning the pages, but they also have to have an ending that delivers and that the reader feels satisfied by.
 Since I write romance, it’s obvious how my stories are going to end, but I like to make sure they end in a way that’s totally uplifting and gives the reader an “aah” feeling, instead of just fizzling out.

-Guest post contributed by Helena Fairfax.
+This guest post was contributed by Helena Fairfax.
 Helena writes engaging contemporary romances with sympathetic heroines and heroes she’s secretly in love with.
 Her novels have been shortlisted for several awards, including the Exeter Novel Prize, the Global Ebook Awards, and the I Heart Indie Awards.
 Her first novel was written through the UK’s Romantic Novelists’ Association New Writers’ Scheme.